nabeelvalley/website/static/content/blog/2020/01-18/gatsby-migration-1.md

 export default Post
 ```

-In the above component we are making use of the following pattern to decide what to render:
+In the above component we are making use of the following pattern to decide what to render conditionally:

 1. If the data is loaded then show the data
 2. Else if there is an error then show the error data
 3. Otherwise show a loading message

 The way we are rendering the `Post` component with a parameter for `match`.
 The `match` parameter will be passed in as a `prop` from the `Router` that we will configure next, this allows us to use the `slug` from the URL to retrieve the content for the page

-We use `fetch` in the `useEffect` hook to retrieve the data from the `public` directory.
-The `useEffect` hook allows us to pass a function that will be called to allow us to update side effects.
-The second input, in our case `[]` is the array of objects that when are changed we want our hook to run - since we only want it to run once and don't care about any other state changes we pass in an empty array for this value

 The two data files we have to pull content from in the `public/posts` directory are `post-1.json` and `post-2.json`